News archive Sept 2012- Sept 2013

 Overall Highlights of the Trip:

 We really enjoyed the trip to a university; this was called the Universitat de Barcelona.
 We enjoyed this because it was interesting to meet the Spanish students and learned about what they studied at the University.
-We also got the oppurtunity to talk to them about Trinity College and what we study here on the CCL programme.
+We also got the opportunity to talk to them about Trinity College and what we study here on the CCL programme.

 What we enjoyed the most:

 The hop on & hop off bus allowed us to see the city in a fun way.
-Sampling spanish food in the restaurants was really exciting.
+Sampling Spanish food in the restaurants was really exciting.
 For lots of us we enjoyed the Poble Espangol, this is a Park that represents the different autonomies in Spain.
-We were given a map which was colourfully laid out to explain the various architecturally designed buildings that represent the different parts of the Country
+We were given a map which was colourfully laid out to explain the various architecturally designed buildings that represent the different parts of the Country.

 New things we learnt on the Trip: